Word processor: Personal wāpuro boom

-The end of dedicated word processor production
+End of production

-Entering the 1990s, some models advanced from monochrome to color LCD displays, but dedicated word processors gradually lost market share due to the declining prices of personal computers and word-processing software, as well as the appearance of inexpensive, high-performance PC printers.
+Entering the 1990s, some models advanced from monochrome to color LCDs, but dedicated word processors gradually lost market share due to the declining prices of personal computers and word-processing software, as well as the appearance of inexpensive, high-performance PC printers.
 Dedicated word processors' poor capability to access the increasingly popular Internet further weakened demand.
 Shipments peaked in terms of unit volume in 1989 and in terms of sales value in 1991, then steadily declined.
 Household penetration of dedicated word processors also peaked in 1998, only to fall sharply thereafter.
 Finally, in 1999, PC sales surpassed those of dedicated word processors.

 In February 2000, Sharp announced the Shoin series model WD-CP2, which turned out to be the last new release of a dedicated word processor in Japan.
 In September 2003, production of that model, along with the WD-VP and WD-MF01, was discontinued, marking the end of dedicated word processor manufacturing by all companies.
-Within businesses as well, document creation came to be replaced by general-purpose business software and commercially available printers, and Japanese dedicated word processor disappeared from the scene.
+Within businesses as well, document creation came to be replaced by general-purpose business software and commercially available printers, and the Japanese dedicated word processor disappeared from the scene.